Lifelong Builder in Recreation &

 those people.
 For the sixty years he has lived in Alder Flats, Al has

 been the unheralded volunteer that has given so much to the citizens of

 Alder Flats and the surrounding area.
 His contributions started in 1957

 with the building of a Community Hall and continue to this day with

 other projects and activities.
 It is because of his selfless dedication

 and volunteering efforts that Al is being inducted into the Wetaskiwin

 and County Sports Hall of Fame.

-to Embrace His Community after 60 Years of Volunteerism
+Community After 60 Years of Volunteerism